 Peter M. Shapland

 Peter Shapland is a member of the Individual Clients department, where he is chair of the Trust Services and Fiduciary Compliance practice group.
 His practice includes all aspects of estate planning, settlement of decedents' estates and administration of family trusts and private foundations.
-Peter provides a full range of sophisticated income, gift and estate tax planning advice to his clients, but he also believes that "the tax tail should not wag the dog."
+Peter provides a full range of sophisticated income, gift and estate tax planning advice to his clients, but he is also mindful that "the tax tail should not wag the dog."
 That is, tax planning goals should enhance and not obscure the usually more important goal of effective management and distribution of a family's wealth among its intended beneficiaries.
 Peter helps his clients implement estate planning arrangements that are always as sophisticated as they need to be but no more complicated than they have to be.

 Peter is an active member of both the Boston Bar Association (Trusts and Estates Section) and the Massachusetts Bar Association (Probate Section).
-He is past co-chair of the Boston Bar Association Trusts and Estates Section, for which he currently serves as co-chair of the Public Service Committee.
+He is past co-chair of the Boston Bar Association Trusts and Estates Section, for which he currently serves as co-chair of the Public Policy Committee.
 He also serves on the Public Service Committee of the BBA.
 With the Massachusetts Bar Association, he serves on the Probate Section's governing council.
 Peter is also a member of the Boston Probate & Estate Planning Forum.

 Peter received his B.A. cum laude